tytyne/taxi24/README.md

 #### by ** Dusabeyezu Florentine**

 ## Description
- a set of APIs that other companies can use to manage their fleet of drivers and allocate drivers to passengers.
-They would like your help building these APIs
+A set of APIs that other companies can use to manage their fleet of drivers and allocate drivers to passengers.

 # Github
 ## Git Repository